sagecodes/make-a-wildlife-object-detector/README.md

 - More data
 - More synthetic data. chairs...
 - Data with Shadows
 - Train longer.
-In my case the output was still showing improvments
+In my case the output was still showing improvements
 - More data augmentation
 - higher confidence for detection